 Private practice dietitian services are not currently covered by OHIP or MSP.
 However, most insurance companies do cover dietitian services through health benefit plans.
 Check with your insurance company if you are unsure about your coverage.

 Our Dietitians are currently registered as a dietitian with the College of Dietitians of Ontario and the College of Dietitians of British Colombia.
-Regulations allow them to support clients from other Canadian provinces such as Saskatchewan, Manitoba, New Brunswick, Nova Scotia, Newfoundland and Labrador, Yukon and the Northwest Territories.
+Regulations allow them to support clients from other Canadian provinces such as Alberta, Manitoba, New Brunswick, Nova Scotia, Newfoundland and Labrador, Yukon and the Northwest Territories.
 However, make sure to ask your insurance company if your coverage will still apply if you are from a province other than Ontario or British Colombia.

 Registered Dietitians are authorized medical practitioners recognized by the Canada Revenue Agency.
 If you pay out of pocket for your dietitian services, you can claim these expenses as medical expense for tax credit purposes.

 Research proves that dietitians save employers money and improve health yet many employee health insurance plans neglect to include dietitian services.
 Fortunately, the majority of all insurance provider offer dietitian services as a benefit but it's up to the employer to select dietitian services as a reimbursable benefit.
 You just have to ask for it!